T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 ## Web (& API) Pentesting
 Web and API training courses are valuable for pentesters looking to specialize in application security or expand beyond general infrastructure testing.
 This list includes hands-on labs, structured courses, and certification options that emphasize real-world attack scenarios and modern web technologies.
 Although some of them are beginner-friendly, a solid understanding of basic pentesting concepts is recommended before diving into these topics.

-### Portswigger
+### PortSwigger
 {{< figure src=/images/training-blogpost/PortSwigger.png  align=center >}}
 "The best-in-class software and learning for security engineers and penetration testers".

 #### [Portswigger Academy](https://portswigger.net/web-security)
-Portswigger Academy offers FREE web application vulnerability topics including iterative labs to complete.
-The content is continuously updated, and new topics/labs are added regularly.
+PortSwigger Academy offers **free** course content on web application vulnerability topics including iterative labs to complete.
+The content is continuously updated, with new topics/labs are added regularly.

 ##### Cost
-FREE
+Free

 #### [Burp Suite Certfied Professional (BSCP)](https://portswigger.net/web-security/certification)
-Based on the topics covered in their academy, Portswigger offers a stand alone web application pentester certification.
-The exam is pretty hard giving you only 4 hours to completely pwn 2 web applications, however no report is needed.
+Based on the topics covered in their Academy, PortSwigger offers a stand alone web application pentester certification.
+The exam is pretty hard giving you only 4 hours to completely pwn 2 web applications; however, no report is needed.
 It is recommended that you complete all practitioner level labs in the academy and do their practice exam.
 This is a must have for any web application penetration tester!
 {{< figure src=/images/training-blogpost/bscp.png  align=center width="30%">}}

 ##### Cost